August 8, 2017

 Installing a whole house humidifier to work with your home furnace will provide optimal humidification throughout your entire house.
 Whole house humidifiers work with the home furnace to distribute moisture efficiently to all living areas, whereas portable models are only capable of treating moisture areas in smaller areas.
 Humidifiers installed with the home furnace use little energy and require minimal maintenance, making them a more user-friendly option.

-- Health improvements from treating dry air throughout the home.
-Home furnace humidifiers have been shown to improve lung health, alleviate allergy and asthma symptoms, and lessen instances of illness.
+- Good health: You can improve your family’s well-being by treating dry air throughout your home.
+Home furnace humidifiers have been shown to improve lung health, alleviate allergy and asthma symptoms and reduce instances of illness.

-Whole home humidifiers are installed to work directly with the home furnace system.
-There are three main types of home furnace humidifiers, which operate differently.
+Whole-home humidifiers work directly with the home’s furnace system.
+There are three main types of home furnace humidifiers, each of which operate differently:

-- Bypass humidifiers are installed on bypass ducting and work only when the furnace is in use.
-They do not have a motor, thus rely on the furnace’s blower motor to circulate air through the humidifier to be moisturized by the water panel and moved into the home.
+- Bypass humidifiers: Installed on bypass ducting, these units are only active when the furnace is in use.
+These humidifiers have no motor, instead relying on the furnace’s blower motor to circulate air through the humidifier.
+These systems moisturize air with a water panel.

-- Fan-powered humidifiers are installed on the furnace’s return or supply plenum.
-They use a built-in fan to move air through the humidifier’s water panel, so they can be used even when the furnace is not running to supply adequate humidity to the home whenever needed.
+- Flow-through humidifiers: These models are installed on the furnace’s return or supply plenum.
+Flow-through humidifiers use a built-in fan to move air through the humidifier’s water panel, so you can use these humidifiers even when the furnace is not running.

-- Steam humidifiers boil water, creating steam which mixes with air circulating through the home furnace.
-Steam humidifiers produce more humidity than bypass and fan-powered models, but do draw more power to operate.
+- Steam humidifiers: This type of humidifier boils water, creating steam that mixes with air circulating through the home furnace.
+Steam humidifiers produce more humidity than bypass or fan-powered models, but they draw more power.

-- Home furnace humidifiers require less maintenance than portable humidifiers.
-Portable humidifiers must be filled frequently, while whole home models are directly plumbed to a water source so filling a reservoir is not required.
-Portable units must be cleaned and descaled regularly, while whole home models require annual maintenance only.
+- Efficiency: Home furnace humidifiers require less maintenance than portable units.
+You can save time refilling reservoirs by connecting the humidifier directly to your water supply.
+Also, portable units must be cleaned and descaled regularly, while whole-home models require only annual maintenance.